MillyCodes/CodeLog/log.md

 ### Nov 24-28: Thanksgiving Break

-**Time Off**: From Saturday until Wednesday I was away for the holiday and did not have chances to do any practice but I did get to have two different calls about possible jobs!
+**Time Off**: From Saturday until Wednesday I was away for the holiday and did not have chance to do any practice but I did get to have two different calls about possible jobs!

 ### Day 90: Friday, November 23, 2018